-Immediate hazards that WILL result in severe personal injury or death.
-These instructions describe the procedure required and the injury that will result from failure to follow procedure.
+Immediate hazards which WILL result in severe personal injury or death.
+These instructions describe the procedure required and the injury which will result from failure to follow procedure.

-Hazards or unsafe practices that COULD result in minor personal injury or product or property damage.
-These instructions describe the requirements and the possible damage that could result from failure to follow the procedure.
+Hazards or unsafe practices which COULD result in minor personal injury or product or property damage.
+These instructions describe the requirements and the possible damage which could result from failure to follow the procedure.

-Instructions to aid in installation, operation, and maintenance or that clarify a procedure.
+Instructions to aid in installation, operation, and maintenance or which clarify a procedure.